The Roman Space Telescope as a Planetary Defense Asset: Roman's Planetary Defense Capabilities

 We investigated the ability of Rubin and Roman to sort NEOs into these spectral groups using the spectral archetypes from \citet{DeMeo2009} and the respective filter sets of each facility.
 The archetypes were reflectance spectra normalized to unity at 0.55 $\mu$m, so the first step was to multiply them by a blackbody at 5772 K (the temperature of the Sun) to obtain flux units.
 We then performed synthetic filter photometry by convolving the filter throughput profiles for Rubin (only the $griz$ filters, which account for the majority of detections per \citealt{Kurlander2025}) and Roman (all filters) with the asteroid spectra and integrating the area under the curve.
 The same was done for the blackbody to obtain an estimate of the solar flux in each bandpass.

 Every possible color-color combination was examined within the Rubin and Roman filter sets, using the solar flux in each bandpass to adjust the values with respect to the Sun.
 The color-color combination that best separated the three spectral types was determined by calculating the average Euclidean distance between every set of points and identifying the maximum value (Fig.~\ref{fig:busdemeo}).
-For Rubin, this was $i-z$ vs $g-r$ (average Euclidean distance of 0.044) and for Roman this was F158$-$F184 vs F062$-$F087 (0.031).
+Sub-classes within each complex are shown in Fig.~\ref{fig:busdemeo} for completeness but were not included in the Euclidean distance calculation.
+For Rubin, this was $i-z$ vs $g-r$ and for Roman this was F158$-$F184 vs F062$-$F087.
 Near-infrared spectra are ultimately required to confirm the spectral type, but Roman and Rubin will both be capable of providing an initial spectral characterization.
 This is important to quickly infer an approximate bulk (internal) composition without using time-intensive spectroscopic follow-up facilities, such as JWST \citep[e.g.,][]{Rivkin2025}.
 Constraining the composition and albedo, which in turn helps constrain the diameter, leads directly to an estimate of the magnitude of a potential impact \citep{Dotson2024}.
 Roman will be able to carry out this initial characterization for the smallest observed NEOs ($\sim$20--30 meters in diameter), which will largely be observable by Rubin only in the $r$ and $i$ bands.